1monalisa1/05-APIs/README.md

 * The closing price of AGG on 3/2/2021 had been: $115.12
    * Therefore, the value of 200 shares of AGG had been $23024.00.

-## Monte Carlo Analysis Results • 95% Chance of the Range Below Given the Following Parameters
+## Monte Carlo Analysis Results • 95% chance of achieving the range below:
 * Example 1:
    * Initial Investment: $20,000
    * Time Frame: 30 years